THENHKHAN/coreJavaLearningWithAdv/CoreJava/src/kunalSeries/sortingalgo/Readme.md

 * **_2nd Type (Mostly Asked from this)_** : [GFG-Method-2](https://www.geeksforgeeks.org/cycle-sort/) -> This method is `only applicable` when given `array values or elements are in the range of 1 to N or  0 to N`.
 In this method, we do not need to rotate an array

      * **Approach :** All the given array values should be in the `range of 1 to N` or `0 to N`.
-If the range is `1 to N ` then every array element’s correct position will be the `index == value-1` i.e. means at the 0th index value will be 1 similarly at the 1st index position value will be 2 and so on till nth value. <br> similarly `for 0 to N values` correct index position of each array element or `value will be the same as its value` i.e. at 0th index 0 will be there 1st position 1 will be there.
+If the range is `1 to N ` then every array element’s correct position will be the `index == value-1` i.e. means at the 0th index value will be 1 similarly at the 1st index position value will be 2 and so on till nth value. <br> similarly `for 0 to N values` correct index position of each array element or `value will be the same as its value` i.e. at 0th index 0 will be there 1st position 1 will be there (`correctIndex = value`).

 <br><br>
 * _**Conclusion**_: The Range is the Biggest `Clue` or `Hint/Intuition` to solve sorting questions or any questions ([example-finding missing number leetcode](https://leetcode.com/problems/missing-number/description/))